KmolYuan/apimd/README.md

 apimd "Module Name=module_name"
 ```

-The first is the readable name of the package;
+The first is the readable name of the package,
-the second is the name used in import syntax.
+and the second is the name used in import syntax.
 Please make sure you can import the package by the given name in current path.

 The output path can be choose by "-d" and "--dir" option, default is `docs`.